Inkjet printing: Continuous inkjet

 The continuous inkjet (CIJ) method is used commercially for marking and coding of products and packages with best-by dates, lot and batch codes, and other product information.
 In 1867, Lord Kelvin patented the syphon recorder, which recorded telegraph signals as a continuous trace on paper using an ink jet nozzle deflected by a magnetic coil.
-The first commercial devices (medical strip chart recorders) were introduced in 1951 by Siemens. using the patent US2566443 invented by Rune Elmqvist dated September 4, 1951.
+The first commercial devices (medical strip chart recorders) were introduced in 1951 by Siemens using the patent US2566443 issued to Rune Elmqvist dated September 4, 1951.

 In CIJ technology, a high-pressure pump directs liquid ink from a reservoir through a gunbody and a microscopic nozzle (usually .003 inch diameter), creating a continuous stream of ink droplets via the Plateau-Rayleigh instability.
 A piezoelectric crystal may be used to create an acoustic wave as it vibrates within the gunbody and causes the stream of liquid to break into droplets at regular intervals: 64,000 to 165,000 irregular-sized ink droplets per second may be achieved.
 The ink droplets are subjected to an electrostatic field created by a charging electrode or by a magnetic flux field as they form; the field varies according to the degree of drop deflection desired.
 This results in a controlled deflection by electrostatic charge on each droplet.
 Charged droplets may be separated by one or more uncharged "guard droplets" to minimize electrostatic repulsion between neighboring droplets.